 - Your payment terms.
 Does the retailer have to pay upfront, before you dispatch the goods?
 This payment arrangement is called pro-forma.
 Or you might offer net 30 days, which means the shops has 30 days from the date they receive their order to pay for the goods.
 Or maybe you’re offering consignment (which is also called sale or return.)
 Choosing your payment terms requires careful consideration.

 - Your carriage-paid level.
 This means that if a shop orders over a certain amount of your choosing, you’ll pay for the shipping.

 - How your goods are shipped and, if an order isn’t above the carriage paid level, how much it costs.

 - The lead time on orders.
 How long will the retailer have to wait for their stuff?

 - Whether it’s okay to sell your work online as well as in a bricks and mortar shop.
 (It’s a good idea to say yes to this unless you have a very good reason not to.)

 - Your cancellation, damages and returns policies.
 What happens if the goods arrive broken or the retailer changes her mind once the goods are made?

-If you really want to blow my mind, include an extra enticement to buy.
+And if you really want to blow my mind, include some incentives.
 Let me explain.